Caley Council and Committees

 Emma Griffith Horticultural Educator

-Emma started gardening as a tot with her grampa growing potatoes and sunflowers.
-This led Emma to a career in Horticulture and she studied at SRUC gaining a Horticultural BSc.
+Emma started gardening with her grampa growing potatoes and sunflowers.
+This led Emma to a career in Horticulture.
+She studied at SRUC gaining a Horticultural BSc.
 While studying she worked in a local family run garden centre learning the trade and quickly became plant area assistant manager.
 In 2015 she moved on to the RHS Garden Wisley working in the Campaign for School Gardening team.
 During this role she developed resources & CPD’s, travelled the UK training teachers and volunteers, worked on Rocket Science with UKSA, ESA & Astronaut Tim Peake and helped create show gardens at Chelsea and Hampton Court Flower Shows.
 In 2021 she moved back to Scotland and worked with The Conservation Volunteers in the local community working specifically with 13-24 year olds.

 Past presidents: